 Nerves are the most sensitive tissues in our anatomies and are prone to experience a variety of painful sensations if they are disturbed or injured.
 Nerve pain is particularly scary, since it can affect a regional area and produce a variety of back pain symptoms, as well as weakness, tingling and numbness.

 We all know that nerve damage is a serious health concern and can leave permanent disability that can affect the quality of life dramatically.
-This discussion examines the pain problems associated with compressive neuropathy conditions in the spine, as well as detailing why this pain is often illogical from a structural viewpoint.
+This discussion examines the pain problems associated with compressive neuropathy conditions in the spine, as well as detailing why this pinched nerve pain is often illogical from a structural viewpoint.

 Acute neurological pain is often due to trauma to the affected nerve.
 Broken bones, serious inflammation or a foreign presence can all cause severe nerve-related pain.
 In these circumstances, at least the nerve pain is easily explained and treatment can begin with a direct and logical goal in mind.
 However, some patients with nerve related back pain suffer horrible neurological symptoms from completely different causes: